Wolflington/landing_page/README.md

 # landing_page

 /* Hello!
-This is the first portfolio that I will create. */
+This is the first project that I will create.
+This project was mainly made with HTML5 and CSS.*/